ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-install-cfg-src.md

   * For the passwords, the default user name for both the command-line interface (CLI) and the web user interface is **admin**.
 The **admin** user and password to log in to the web user interface is required as is also a **root** user account that has a password that can be set.
   * Enter and reenter the CLI **admin** user password.
   * Enter and reenter the **root** user password.
 In the future, if help is needed from VMware Global Support Services (GSS), this password might have to be shared so they can troubleshoot the system.
   * For the network properties, enter the host name for the HCX Manager VM.
 Enter the network IPv4 address, the IPv4 prefix (the CIDR), and the default gateway.
-The following table shows sample values:
+The following table shows sample values.

-Table 1.
-Sample values for network properties

 | Field                    | Value           |
 |--------------------------|-----------------|